Part of a fact sheet series related to Key changes under the new Commission Act and Rules

 The Aged Care Quality and Safety Commission Rules 2018 (the Rules) give operational effect to the processes of the Commission.
 The Rules replace a number of Principles including the Quality Agency Principles 2013.

-Who do the Act and Rules apply to?
+Who do the Commission Act and Rules apply to?

 - Approved providers of residential aged care services, home care services and short-term restorative care services.